CUBRID/cubrid-manual/en/sql/jsp.rst

         }
     }

-When the Java stored function/procedure being executed should run only on JVM located in the database server, you can check where it is running by calling System.getProperty ("cubrid.server.version") from the Java program source.
+When the Java stored function/procedure is executed, it should run only on JVM located in the database server, you can check where it is running by calling System.getProperty ("cubrid.server.version") from the Java program source.
 The result value is the database version if it is called from the database; otherwise, it is **NULL**.

 .. _jsp-load-java: